Back to Articles

 Practical tips (Kolkata reality)

-• Keep payments traceable: bank transfer/UPI plus receipts.
+• Keep payments traceable: use bank transfer/UPI and keep receipts.
 Avoid cash without proof.

 • Use one folder: originals + photocopies + IDs together, so nothing gets lost on registration day.